ShailPatell/SQL-Injection-Demo/README.md

 ### 2. Resetting Database
 I was struggling to find ways to reset my database to the original schema I have in place through the web's frontend, but I found running the schema.sql file to be more convenient to use in a smaller demo like this.
 But because of this, when trying to test for dropping tables, you would need to run the schema again on MySQL.

+### 3. Unwanted Data Insertion
+When trying to delete products through the products page, I was inserting a product as well.
+The solution I found was to delete both the malicious entry and the product you want to delete.